 Our hypothesis is there was a leak from the upper floor or roof, and minerals from drywall and insulation dissolved in the water as it ran through the building, which then dripped on and soaked into the leather.
 As the water evaporated the minerals left a harsh silhouette.

 Cleaning with white vinegar only dispersed the minerals and made the appearance worse.
 Rubbing alcohol did nothing.
-The minerals even bled through attempts to seal them with a pigmented finish.
+The minerals even bled through a coat of color.

 Saturating the leather with lots of water did a better job in reconstituting the minerals and allowing them to be removed with a soft rag.
 This couch required two soakings.
 A hair dryer was used to speed things along.